 At the Detroit Zoo

-The lappet-faced vulture can be found in the African Watering Hole from April through September.
+The lappet-faced vulture can be found in the habitat just west of the guanacos from April through September.

 The lappet-faced vulture is a large bird with a heavy bald head and massive brown bill.
 It has mainly dark feathers and is easily identified by its bare pink head and large, fleshy lappets (folds of skin) on the sides of its neck.
 It has white feathers on its legs.